soraxas/firmware/README.md

   - `holdLayer LAYERID` mostly corresponds to the sequence `toggleLayer <layer>; delayUntilRelease; unToggleLayer`, except for more elaborate conflict resolution (releasing holds in incorrect order).
   - `holdKeymapLayer KEYMAPID LAYERID` just as holdLayer, but allows referring to layer of different keymap.
 This reloads the entire keymap, so it may be very inefficient.
   - `holdLayerMax/holdKeymapLayerMax` will timeout after <timeout> ms if no action is performed in that time.
+  - `ifPrimary/ifSecondary` act as an abreviation for `resolveSecondary`.
+They use postponing mechanism and allow distinguishing between primary and secondary roles.
   - `resolveSecondary <timeout in ms> [<safety margin delay in ms>] <primary action macro action index> <secondary action macro action index>` is a special action used to resolve secondary roles on alphabetic keys.
 The following commands are supposed to determine behaviour of primary action and the secondary role.
 The command takes liberty to wait for the time specified by the first argument.
 If the key is held for more than the time, or if the algorithm decides that secondary role should be activated, goTo to secondary action is issued.
 Otherwise goTo to primary action is issued.
 Actions are indexed from 0.
 Any keys pressed during resolution are postponed until the first command after the jump is performed.
 See examples.

     In more detail, the resolution waits for the first key release - if the switch key is released first or within the safety margin delay after release of the postponed key, it is taken for a primary action and goes to the section of the "primary action", then the postponed key is activated; if the postponed key is released first, then the switcher branches the secondary role (e.g., activates layer hold) and then the postponed key is activated; if the time given by first argument passes, the "secondary" branch is activated as in the previous case.